-Ohio State basketball offers instate 2026 small forward
+Ohio State basketball offers instate 2026 rising star point guard

 For the best local Columbus news, sports, entertainment and culture coverage, subscribe to The Columbus Dispatch.